dbcli/mssql-cli/doc/installation/linux.md

 Download the Debian package
 `mssql-cli-dev-latest.deb`
-from the [Latest preview mssql-cli] page onto the Debian machine.
+from the [downloads] page onto the Debian machine.

 Then execute the following in the terminal: